lhs-open/lhs-guide/docs/index.md

 # Acknowledgements

 Thanks to Joshua C. Rubin, JD, MBA, MPH, MPP for reviewing and editing the guide.
-Special thanks to US NAM for its published LHS reports, no LHS vision without their research.
+Special thanks to US National Academy of Medicine for its published LHS reports, no LHS vision without their pioneering research.
 Thanks to all references cited.

 ---